giantswarm/cluster-aws/.github/pull_request_template.md

 <!--
-If you want to skip the e2e tests, remove the following line and add the `skip/ci` label to skip the check -->
+If you want to skip the e2e tests, remove the following line and add the `skip/ci` label to skip the check

+Note: Tests are not automatically executed when creating a draft PR If you do want to trigger the tests while still in draft then please add a comment with the trigger.
+-->

 /run cluster-test-suites